-We host a workshop (1-2 days) in your community where we ask each community member to think of everything that affects their health.
+We host a workshop (1-2 days) with your community where we ask each community member to think of everything in their environment that affects their health.
 From those items, we support the community in prioritizing a particular environmental health issue on which action may be taken.
-Gift cards will be offered to workshop attendees and the Community Liasion will be compensated for their services.
+Gift cards will be offered to workshop participants and Community Liasions will be compensated for their services.
+NOTE: We will work with all communities to ensure access to virtual meetings as necessary.